Time Series

 show()

-The frequency range from 8 to 13 Hz is referred to as alpha band in the electroencephalogram.
-It is thought that this represents a kind of idling rhythm of the brain, i.e. an activity where the brain is not actively processing sensory input.
+The frequency range from 8 to 13 Hz is referred to as alpha band in our EEG.
+It is thought that this represents a type of idling rhythm in the brain where the brain is not actively processing sensory input.

 Create figures of the delta (1-4 Hz) band for both the background and the seizure EEG.
 Note the differences.